fastasyncpg

 Connection pool

-For production use, you’ll want a connection pool instead of a single connection. asyncpg.Pool has the same query methods (fetch, execute, etc.) as a connection, so our Database wrapper works with both.
-The key difference is that JSON codecs must be registered via the init callback (which runs on each new connection in the pool).
+For production use, you’ll want a connection pool instead of a single connection. asyncpg.Pool has the same query methods (fetch, execute, etc.) as a connection, so Database works with both; the one pool-specific detail is that JSON codecs must be registered via the init callback, which runs on each new connection in the pool.

 source